 If you’re under 35 you can try for up to a year before seeing a Fertility specialist (Reproductive Endocrinology / Infertility or REI MD).
 If 35-39 try for six months, if 40 or over get checked out right away.
 If you are irregular the next few months see a REI soon too.

-Local anesthetics (without epinephrine), Tylenol with codeine or vicodin are sometimes used but you should review these medicines with your OB/Gyn before taking them, such as if you are scheduled for dental work.
+Local anesthetics (without epinephrine), Extra Strength Tylenol and additional pain medications are sometimes used but you should review these medicines with your OB/Gyn before taking them, such as if you are scheduled for dental work.

 A fertility specialist (Reproductive Endocrinologist) has more training and can better assess your individual situation.
 It is important to know more details such as: how low is your ovarian reserve (egg supply), what is your age, are there any tube or sperm problems?
 They can then come up with a treatment plan that’s right for you.
 Some women with low ovarian reserve need tablets or shots to release more eggs, some need In Vitro Fertilization (IVF) with their own eggs, and some need IVF with donor eggs.